the-dave-ops/tutorials/GetMap on CTS cluster/readme.md

 > After building the images "outside", you need to save them as a tar file with `docker save` and then put them on a disk on key, and go to the Halbana computer.

 **Importent update:** using the postgis image as a data base is not best practice, not even in a none prod environment.
-The correct approach to connect to a PostGIS database is using the "portal" data base: in the CTS go to "portal" and open a postgers database. you will need to open a ticket and ask to add the GIS extention to this data base.